 Lake Elsinore, Riverside County

 Walker Canyon has been a popular hiking destination that is blooming with wildflowers, especially poppies.
-I recently visited Lake Elsinore just before peak bloom season and found a patch of wildflowers.
-I stopped by Walker Canyon even more recently since there had been a lot of buzz about the poppies.
+I visited Lake Elsinore just before the peak 2017 bloom season and found a patch of wildflowers.
+I stopped by Walker Canyon again during the peak season in 2017 since there had been a lot of buzz about the poppies.
 Unfortunately, I visited too early in the morning and the poppies hadn’t opened yet.
 For those who don’t know, poppies are one of the flowers that close at night.
 Nonetheless, my visit was still great.
 The short hike was awesome and I got to see some other wildflowers while I was there.

 Diamond Valley Lake